-Proper ty: db.url
+Property: db.url

-Examp le Value: db.url = jdbc:postgresql://localhost:5432/dspace
+Example Value: db.url = jdbc:postgresql://localhost:5432/dspace

-Inform ational Note: The above value is the default value when configuring with PostgreSQL.
-When using Oracle, use this value: jbdc.oracle.thin:@//host: port/dspace
+Informatio nal Note: The above value is the default value when configuring with PostgreSQL.
+When using Oracle, use this value: jbdc.oracle.thin:@//host:port/dspace

-Proper ty: db.username
+Property: db.username

-Examp le Value: db.username = dspace
+Example Value: db.username = dspace

-Inform ational Note: In the installation directions, the administrator is instructed to create the user "dspace" who will own the database "dspace".
+Informatio nal Note: In the installation directions, the administrator is instructed to create the user "dspace" who will own the database "dspace".

-Proper ty: db.password
+Property: db.password

-Examp le Value: db.password = dspacepassword
+Example Value: db.password = dspacepassword

-Inform ational Note: This is the password that was prompted during the installation process (cf. 3.2.3.
+Informatio nal Note: This is the password that was prompted during the installation process (cf. 3.2.3.
 Installation)

-Proper ty: db.schema
+Property: db.schema

-Examp le Value: db.schema = public
+Example Value: db.schema = public

-Inform ational Note: If your database contains multiple schemas, you can avoid problems with retrieving the definitions of duplicate objects by specifying the schema name here that is used for DSpace by uncommenting the entry.
+Informatio nal Note: If your database contains multiple schemas, you can avoid problems with retrieving the definitions of duplicate objects by specifying the schema name here that is used for DSpace by uncommenting the entry.
 This property is optional.
-For PostgreSQL databases, this is often best set to "public" (default schema).
-For Oracle databases, the schema is usually equivalent to the username of your database account.
-So, for Oracle, this may be set to \${db.username} in most scenarios.

-Proper ty: db.maxconnections
+Property: db.maxconnections

-Examp le Value: db.maxconnections = 30
+Example Value: db.maxconnections = 30

-Inform ational Note: Maximum number of Database connections in the connection pool
+Informatio nal Note: Maximum number of Database connections in the connection pool

-Proper ty: db.maxwait
+Property: db.maxwait

-Examp le Value: db.maxwait = 5000
+Example Value: db.maxwait = 5000

-Inform ational Note: Maximum time to wait before giving up if all connections in pool are busy (in milliseconds).
+Informatio nal Note: Maximum time to wait before giving up if all connections in pool are busy (in milliseconds).

-Proper ty: db.maxidle
+Property: db.maxidle

-Examp le Value: db.maxidle = -1
+Example Value: db.maxidle = -1

-Inform ational Note: Maximum number of idle connections in pool. (-1 = unlimited)
+Informatio nal Note: Maximum number of idle connections in pool. (-1 = unlimited)

-Proper ty: db.cleanDisabled
+Property: db.statementpool

-Examp le Value: db.cleanDisabled = true
+Example Value: db.statementpool = true

-Inform ational Note: This is a developer-based setting which determines whether you are allowed to run "./dspace database clean" to completely delete all content and tables in your database.
-This should always be set to "true" in Production to protect against accidentally deleting all your content by running that command.
+Informatio nal Note: Determines if prepared statement should be cached.
 (Default is set to true)

+Property: db.poolname

+Example Value: db.poolname = dspacepool

+Informatio nal Note: Specify a name for the connection pool.
+This is useful if you have multiple applications sharing Tomcat's database connection pool.
+If nothing is specified, it will default to 'dspacepool'